-SLEEPING BAG: Synthetic bags are less expensive than down, are warm even when wet, and dry quickly.
+- number of quality packs to rent at \$5/day.
+For sizing questions and availability, please contact the CRMS Bookstore at: bookstore@crms.org.
+If purchasing a new pack, expect to spend \$150-250+ for a quality backpack.
+Ideally your backpack includes an integrated convertible waist or day pack (if it does not you will need to bring a small lightweight day pack or rucksack for day outings). - SLEEPING BAG: Synthetic bags are less expensive than down, are warm even when wet, and dry quickly.
 While they are bulkier and slightly heavier than down for the same warmth, synthetic bags are the best option for use at CRMS.
 If you already own a down bag, know that you will need to take extra care to keep it dry at all times to ensure it will keep you warm.
-A "three-season sleeping bag" should have a suitable temperature rating to approximately +15 degrees Fahrenheit.
-Learn more about Sleeping bag temperature ratings here.
+A "three-season sleeping bag" should have a suitable temperature rating to approximately 0° Fahrenheit.
 Expect to spend \$100-250+ for a quality sleeping bag.

-Additional information on some of the other items on the Wilderness Orientation Equipment List:
+Additional information on some of the other outdoor trip equipment items you may find helpful:

-CLOTHING AND FABRICS: In an outdoor environment, wearing layers of synthetic fabrics works best and allows flexibility to remain comfortable in a wide range of weather conditions.
-Several layers of light clothing keep you warm and can be adjusted to changes in weather and/or activity.
-For example, wearing a synthetic long underwear long-sleeved shirt, and a fleece top allows you to adapt to changing conditions by adding or removing layers as conditions or exertion change.
-Aim to bring activewear made from wicking and quick-drying fabrics.
-Merino wool has the added benefit of having natural odor resistance qualities.
-When possible avoid bringing cotton fabrics as they lose insulative qualities when wet, dry slowly, and absorb moisture making them heavy.

-SLEEPING PAD: The most simple and reliable sleeping pads are "closed cell" foam that can be found at most outdoor or sporting goods stores.
+- SLEEPING PAD: The most simple and reliable sleeping pads are "closed cell" foam that can be found at most outdoor or sporting goods stores.
 Inflatable sleeping pads can be quite comfortable but can be vulnerable to puncture.
-If you choose to bring an inflatable sleeping pad, also bring a repair kit and take extra care to avoid a puncture.

-RAIN GEAR: Good-quality coated-nylon rain gear is adequate for our use and can be found relatively cheaply.
+If you choose to bring an inflatable sleeping pad, also bring a repair kit and take extra care to avoid a puncture. - GROUND TARP: A small lightweight nylon tarp or sheet of durable 6mm plastic is used as a ground cloth under your sleeping pad at night.
+Grommets on corners are helpful.
+Ground tarps should be ~5'x 8' maximum-size. - BOOTS (for Backpacking trips): A good pair of hiking boots adds comfort and safety and with proper care will last for many years.
+A quality boot will have a supportive upper section and a sturdy sole and be designed for both on-and off-trail hiking while carrying packs up to 35-45 pounds.
+Low-top or trail running-style hikers are not appropriate.
+There are many brands and styles to choose from; expect to spend at least \$75-150+ for a quality pair of boots.
+Strive to break in any new boots by wearing them on short hikes in advance of your arrival to CRMS! - RAIN GEAR: Good-quality coated-nylon rain gear is adequate for our use and can be found relatively cheaply.
 Cheap plastic or poncho-style jackets are not durable enough in the high country.
 Pullovers or hooded jackets are excellent.
-Gore-Tex[TM] or other breathable-waterproof fabrics work excellently but can be expensive.

-GROUND TARP: A small lightweight nylon tarp or sheet of durable 6mm plastic is used as a ground cloth under your sleeping pad at night.
-Grommets on corners are helpful.
-Ground tarps should be ~5'x 8' maximum-size.

-TOILET KIT: A travel-size toothbrush, small travel-size toothpaste, a medium-sized tube of SPF 30 or higher sunscreen, and Lip Block with sunscreen are all important items to bring.
-If you have a history of blisters consider bringing extra Moleskin[TM] and/or Molefoam[TM] for blisters, and foot powder.
+Gore-TexTM or other breathable-waterproof fabrics work excellently but can be expensive. - TOILET KIT: A travel-size toothbrush, small travel-size toothpaste, a medium-sized tube of SPF 30 or higher sunscreen, and Lip Block with sunscreen are all important items to bring.
+If you have a history of blisters consider bringing extra MoleskinTM and/or MolefoamTM for blisters, and foot powder.
 Girls: menstrual cycles may be affected by changes in activity and or environment; bring a double supply of tampons or pads.
 Do not bring lotions, deodorant, and other toiletries as the scents in these products can attract wildlife.
 Rest assured that your leaders will provide additional information about caring for yourself and going to the bathroom in the outdoors.